Braspag/braspag.github.io/_i18n/en/_posts/cartao-protegido/2019-07-15-cartao-protegido-api-rest.md

 # Cartão Protegido

 **Cartão Protegido** is a platform that enables secure storage of credit and debit cards.
-We have a fully certified environment by the respected PCI Security Standards Council, which ensures that Braspag fully follows the strict requirements and standards determined by it.
+Braspag is PCI Security Standards Council compliant, which ensures that Braspag enironment fully follows the strict requirements and standards determined by PCI.

-The platform is compatible with Braspag's Pagador gateway, facilitating the processing of credit and debit card transactions via token.
+Cartão Protegido is compatible with Braspag's Pagador Gateway, facilitating the processing of credit and debit card transactions via token.

 ## Main benefits